Can Highly Specific Ultrasound Criteria Obviate the Need for Sentinel Lymph Node Biopsy in Breast Cancer Patients with Axillary Lymph Node Metastasis?

 According to the ROC curves, tumor diameters above 50.5 mm could detect lymph node involvement with 97% specificity and 91% sensitivity.
 A cut-off point of 12 mm for the short axis diameter (SAD) of the lymph node on ultrasound was associated with 95% specificity.
 A cortical thickness above 6 mm could detect lymph node involvement with 95% specificity and 56% sensitivity.
 Likewise, a difference of > 4.5 mm between the cortical thickness of the suspicious lymph node and that of the contralateral normal lymph node had 100% specificity for diagnosing lymph node involvement.

-Based on the findings, having more than three detectable lymph nodes with a cortical thickness of ≥ 3 mm showed 94.3% specificity for diagnosing axillary lymph node involvement.
+Based on the findings, having more than three ipsilateral lymph nodes with a cortical thickness of ≥ 3 mm showed 94.3% specificity for diagnosing axillary lymph node involvement.
 Among our patients, 49 (20.5%) exhibited lymphadenopathy with a cortical thickness of ≥ 3 mm in ≥ 3 lymph nodes.
 According to these criteria, 129 (56%) patients had metastatic lymphadenopathy with a sensitivity of 64.6% and a specificity of 91.4% and did not benefit from SLNB.
-Figures 2 -4 demonstrate several ultrasound features of metastatic axillary lymph nodes and primary tumors.
+Figures 2 - 4 demonstrate several ultrasound features of metastatic axillary lymph nodes and primary tumors.

-(a), ultrasound image of the upper outer left breast in a 44-year-old female shows a 5.2 cm irregular hypoechoic mass (calipers) which was an invasive ductal carcinoma at biopsy; (b), US image of the left axilla shows a suspicious lymph node with complete loss of the fatty hilum.
+A, ultrasound image of the upper outer left breast in a 44-year-old female shows a 5.2 cm irregular hypoechoic mass (calipers) which was an invasive ductal carcinoma at biopsy; B, US image of the left axilla shows a suspicious lymph node with complete loss of the fatty hilum.
 Sentinel lymph node biopsy (SLNB) confirmed the presence of metastatic disease and axillary lymph node dissection (ALND) was performed at the time of mastectomy.

-(a), ultrasound image of the upper outer left breast in a 44-year-old female shows a 5.2 cm irregular hypoechoic mass (calipers) which was an invasive ductal carcinoma at biopsy; (b), US image of the left axilla shows a suspicious lymph node with complete loss of the fatty hilum.
+A, ultrasound image of the upper outer left breast in a 44-year-old female shows a 5.2 cm irregular hypoechoic mass (calipers) which was an invasive ductal carcinoma at biopsy; B, US image of the left axilla shows a suspicious lymph node with complete loss of the fatty hilum.
 Sentinel lymph node biopsy (SLNB) confirmed the presence of metastatic disease and axillary lymph node dissection (ALND) was performed at the time of mastectomy.

-Ultrasound Features of metastatic axillary lymph nodes: (a), US image shows a metastatic axillary node with a focally eccentric thickened cortex (arrow); (b), US image shows a 16 mm metastatic axillary node with an abnormal round shape , partial loss of the fatty hilum, and a 9 mm thickened cortex (calipers2); (c), US image shows another infiltrated lymph node with an abnormal focal bulge in the cortex; (d), another biopsy-proven metastatic lymph node in a 63-year-old female patient with invasive ductal carcinoma (IDC).
+Ultrasound Features of metastatic axillary lymph nodes: A, US image shows a metastatic axillary node with a focally eccentric thickened cortex (arrow); B, US image shows a 16 mm metastatic axillary node with an abnormal round shape, partial loss of the fatty hilum, and a 9 mm thickened cortex (calipers2); C, US image shows another infiltrated lymph node with an abnormal focal bulge in the cortex; D, Another biopsy-proven metastatic lymph node in a 63-year-old female patient with invasive ductal carcinoma (IDC).
 Ultrasound image shows an oval-shaped, marked hypoechoic and enlarged lymph node with absent fatty hilum.

-Ultrasound Features of metastatic axillary lymph nodes: (a), US image shows a metastatic axillary node with a focally eccentric thickened cortex (arrow); (b), US image shows a 16 mm metastatic axillary node with an abnormal round shape , partial loss of the fatty hilum, and a 9 mm thickened cortex (calipers2); (c), US image shows another infiltrated lymph node with an abnormal focal bulge in the cortex; (d), another biopsy-proven metastatic lymph node in a 63-year-old female patient with invasive ductal carcinoma (IDC).
+Ultrasound Features of metastatic axillary lymph nodes: A, US image shows a metastatic axillary node with a focally eccentric thickened cortex (arrow); B, US image shows a 16 mm metastatic axillary node with an abnormal round shape, partial loss of the fatty hilum, and a 9 mm thickened cortex (calipers2); C, US image shows another infiltrated lymph node with an abnormal focal bulge in the cortex; D, Another biopsy-proven metastatic lymph node in a 63-year-old female patient with invasive ductal carcinoma (IDC).
 Ultrasound image shows an oval-shaped, marked hypoechoic and enlarged lymph node with absent fatty hilum.

-(a), ultrasound image of the upper outer left breast in a 42-year-old female shows a 13 mm hypoechoic irregular mass with an angular margin (calipers 1); (b), ultrasound image of the axilla in the same patients shows two suspicious lymphadenopathies with uneven thick cortexes measuring 6 mm (calipers 1) and 5.7 mm (calipers 2); (c), CT scan image of the axilla in the same patient shows the two suspicious nodes with fatty hilum (white arrows); (d), the pathologic specimen demonstrates malignant carcinomatous proliferation evident as small irregular cell clusters and atypical ductal cells compatible with low grade invasive ductal carcinoma
+A, ultrasound image of the upper outer left breast in a 42-year-old female shows a 13 mm hypoechoic irregular mass with an angular margin (calipers 1); B, ultrasound image of the axilla in the same patients shows two suspicious lymphadenopathies with uneven thick cortexes measuring 6 mm (calipers 1) and 5.7 mm (calipers 2); C, CT scan image of the axilla in the same patient shows the two suspicious nodes with fatty hilum (white arrows); D, the pathologic specimen demonstrates malignant carcinomatous proliferation evident as small irregular cell clusters and atypical ductal cells compatible with low grade invasive ductal carcinoma

-(a), ultrasound image of the upper outer left breast in a 42-year-old female shows a 13 mm hypoechoic irregular mass with an angular margin (calipers 1); (b), ultrasound image of the axilla in the same patients shows two suspicious lymphadenopathies with uneven thick cortexes measuring 6 mm (calipers 1) and 5.7 mm (calipers 2); (c), CT scan image of the axilla in the same patient shows the two suspicious nodes with fatty hilum (white arrows); (d), the pathologic specimen demonstrates malignant carcinomatous proliferation evident as small irregular cell clusters and atypical ductal cells compatible with low grade invasive ductal carcinoma
+A, ultrasound image of the upper outer left breast in a 42-year-old female shows a 13 mm hypoechoic irregular mass with an angular margin (calipers 1); B, ultrasound image of the axilla in the same patients shows two suspicious lymphadenopathies with uneven thick cortexes measuring 6 mm (calipers 1) and 5.7 mm (calipers 2); C, CT scan image of the axilla in the same patient shows the two suspicious nodes with fatty hilum (white arrows); D, the pathologic specimen demonstrates malignant carcinomatous proliferation evident as small irregular cell clusters and atypical ductal cells compatible with low grade invasive ductal carcinoma

 5. Discussion